Thomas Müller: Personal life

 Müller was born in Weilheim in Oberbayern, Bavaria.
 He was raised in the nearby village of Pähl, which became the centre of media attention during his 2010 FIFA World Cup campaign.
 His parents are Klaudia and Gerhard, and he has a brother, Simon, who is two and a half years younger.

 Müller married his long-time girlfriend Lisa Trede, a semi-professional equestrienne who works on a farm, in December 2009 after being engaged for two years.
+In June 2026, Müller and his wife Lisa announced their separation.

 In June 2011, he became an ambassador for YoungWings, a charity that helps children who have suffered bereavement or trauma.
+In August 2026, Müller became an investor and shareholder in the German investment group that acquired 90% of Portuguese club Estrela da Amadora for €40 million, alongside Mats Hummels, Yann Sommer and Lucas Hernandez.